0xideas/sequifier/documentation/configs/train.md

 capacities come from dataset metadata.
 The following singleton model fragment combines one shallow branch with a depth encoder; its metadata comes from the preprocessing example in [preprocess.md](preprocess.md#named-depth-layouts).

+At every outer time step, a `depth_transformer` branch embeds the valid child slots from its named layout, applies a masked transformer across the child dimension, and uses the CLS output as that collection's single temporal token.
+The shared backbone then models relationships across outer time steps.

 ```yaml
 model: